Kaunda withdraws from shadow cabinet

-Member of Parliament for Nkhatabay Central Vuwa Kaunda has withdrawn from the shadow cabinet which was formed by Leader of opposition Kondwani Nankhumwa.
+Member of Parliament for Nkhatabay Central Vuwa Kaunda has withdrawn from the shadow cabinet which was appointed by Leader of Opposition Kondwani Nankhumwa.

 Kaunda who is also Chief Whip for opposition side in parliament has told Malawi24 today at Parliamentary Building in Lilongwe that he has written a resignation letter to Nankhumwa stating his position on the matter.